loverajoel/jstips/README.md

 var numberOne = +one; // Number 1
 ```

-You can also use the `-` (minus) operator which type-converts the value into a number but also negates it.
+You can also use the `-` (minus) operator which type-converts the value into number but also negates it.

 ```javascript
 var one = '1';